llpw-build/nutrition-planet/README.md

 ## Introduction:

 Planet Nutrition is a sports equipment and supplements e-commerce website, that is targeted at users who are late teenagers onwards who have an interest in sporting goods.
-The website aims to be a one stop shop for all sporting needs, providing a clean and hassle free ordering system designed with simplicity in mind.
+The website aims to be a one stop shop for all sporting needs, providing a clean and hassle-free ordering system designed with simplicity in mind.

 ## Live Website and Github